Elastic Interaction Energy-Informed Real-Time Traffic Scene Perception: RELATED WORK

-There are two branches of segmentation refinement, i.e., post-processing and applying geometry-aware loss function.
+There are two branches of segmentation refinement, i.e., post-processing and applying topology-aware technique.

-Post-refinement such as markov random fields (MRF) ~\cite{blake2011markov} and conditional random fields (CRFs) ~\cite{lafferty2001conditional} were studied to refine the outputs of network.
-Clustering is utilized to distinguish the instances type in lane detection task after training.
+Post-refinement such as markov random fields (MRF) ~\cite{blake2011markov} and conditional random fields (CRFs) ~\cite{lafferty2001conditional} refine the outputs of network.
+Clustering is utilized to distinguish the instances type in lane detection task after training~\cite{abualsaud2021laneaf}.
 Segfix ~\cite{yuan2020segfix} can transfer the interior pixels to be boundaries by training a separate network.
+However, the end-to-end network architecture without post-process performs better for real-time inference in most cases.

-Some works on segmentation geometry focus on boundary.
-Pairwise pixel-level affinity fields can be used to classify different pixels, e.g. ~\cite{ke2018adaptive,ding2019boundary}.
-InverseForm ~\cite{borse2021inverseform}, a structured boundary-aware segmentation method, gave a novel boundary-aware loss using an inverse-transformation network.
-These training process also combined with cross-entropy using multi-task learning (MTL) and fuse the sub-branch features to the main-branch segmentation to improve the details.
-However, they are not sensitive in long thin objects.
-ABL ~\cite{wang2022active} and BL ~\cite{kervadec2019boundary} are proposed to refine the boundary details.
+Some works on segmentation geometry refinement focus on object boundary.
+Pairwise pixel-level affinity fields have been used to classify different pixels, \textit{e.g.} ~\cite{ke2018adaptive,ding2019boundary,kervadec2019boundary}.
+InverseForm ~\cite{borse2021inverseform} designs an inverse-transformation network to learn the boundaries distance.
+Loss functions in~\cite{takikawa2019gated} are studied and proposed to refine the boundary details.
+Most of these training processes are combined with cross-entropy (CE) and fuse different layer features to improve the details.
+However, they are not examined on lightweight network architectures, thus remaining a question that whether they can significantly improve real-time networks.
+Also, most of these methods are not sensitive in long-thin or fine-scale objects.

-Others focus on topology relation of pixels.
-Intersection over union (IoU) was transformed into differentiable form loss function to guide the refinement of pixels prediction ~\cite{berman2018lovasz}. ~\cite{lan2020elastic,xiang2006active} utilized elastic interaction energy loss function to achieve connection improvement on medical binary segmentation.
-The closest training strategy to ours is ~\cite{hu2019topology}, which uses a topology-preserving loss function based on the thought of level set method and Betti number in conjunction with CE to ensure the connectivity of slender objects, but it can just be applied in binary problems, e.g. eye blood vessels, remote sensing data and road crack segmentation.
+Others methods focus on topology relation of pixels or refine the class imbalance problem.
+Intersection over union (IoU) is transformed into differentiable form loss function to guide the refinement of pixels prediction ~\cite{berman2018lovasz}. ~\cite{lan2020elastic,xiang2006active} utilized elastic interaction energy loss function to achieve connection improvement on medical binary segmentation. ~\cite{hu2019topology} uses a topology-preserving loss function based on the thought of level set method and Betti number in conjunction with binary cross energy to improve the connectivity of slender objects, but it was only applied in binary problems, \textit{e.g.} eye blood vessels, remote sensing data and road crack segmentation.